Christian liturgy: Communion liturgies

+Communion liturgies are those in which the Eucharist is celebrated.

-The Catholic Mass is the service in which the Eucharist is celebrated.
+In the Roman Catholic Church, the sacred liturgy in which the Eucharist is celebrated is generally called the Mass.
 In Latin, the corresponding word is Missa, taken from the dismissal at the end of the liturgy - Ite, Missa est, literally "Go, it is the dismissal", translated idiomatically in the current English Roman Missal as "Go forth, the Mass is ended."

+The Eastern Orthodox Church (Byzantine Rite) uses the term "Divine Liturgy" to denote the Eucharistic service, and some Oriental Orthodox churches also use that term, along with the Eastern Lutheran Churches and the Eastern Catholic Churches.

-Eastern Orthodox and Oriental Orthodox Churches call this service the Divine Liturgy.
-The descendant Churches of the Church of the East and various other Syriac Churches call their Liturgy the Holy Qurbana - Holy Offering.
-Anglicans often use the Roman Catholic term mass, or simply Holy Eucharist.
-Mass is the common term used in the Lutheran Church in Europe but more often referred to as the Divine Service, Holy Communion, or the Holy Eucharist in North American Lutheranism.
-The Byzantine Rite uses the term "Divine Liturgy" to denote the Eucharistic service.
+The descendant churches of the Church of the East and various other Syriac Churches call their Liturgy the Holy Qurbana, meaning "Holy Offering".

-Lutherans retained and utilized much of the Roman Catholic mass since the early modifications by Martin Luther.
-The general order of the mass and many of the various aspects remain similar between the two traditions.
+Mass is the common term used in the Lutheran Churches in Europe but more often referred to as the Divine Service, Holy Communion, or the Holy Eucharist in North America.
+Lutherans retained and utilized much of the Roman Catholic Mass since the early modifications by Martin Luther.
+The general order of the Mass and many of the various aspects remain similar between the two traditions.
 Latin titles for the sections, psalms, and days has been widely retained, but more recent reforms have omitted this.
-Recently, Lutherans have adapted much of their revised mass to coincide with the reforms and language changes brought about by post-Vatican II changes.
+Recently, certain Lutherans have adapted much of their revised Mass to coincide with the reforms and language changes brought about by post-Vatican II changes.

+Anglicans variably use Holy Communion, The Lord’s Supper, the Roman Catholic/Lutheran term Mass, or simply Holy Eucharist dependent upon churchmanship.

-Protestant traditions vary in their liturgies or "orders of worship" (as they are commonly called).
+Other Protestant traditions, such as the Reformed and Methodist denominations, vary in their liturgies or "orders of worship" (as they are commonly called).
 Other traditions in the west often called "Mainline" have benefited from the Liturgical Movement which flowered in the mid/late 20th century.
 Over the course of the past several decades, these Protestant traditions have developed remarkably similar patterns of liturgy, drawing from ancient sources as the paradigm for developing proper liturgical expressions.
 Of great importance to these traditions has been a recovery of a unified pattern of Word and Sacrament in Lord's Day liturgy.

 Many other Protestant Christian traditions (such as the Pentecostal/Charismatics, Assembly of God, and Non-denominational churches), while often following a fixed "order of worship", tend to have liturgical practices that vary from that of the broader Christian tradition.